-Maryland has some of the strictest gun laws in the country; as a result, many people run afoul of the state’s gun possession laws without even realizing it.
-This issue is not only limited to those who live in the state, as anyone who travels through Maryland with a weapon is subject to the same laws, even if they have a permit in their home state.
+Maryland has some of the strictest gun laws in the country.
+As a result, many people run afoul of the state’s gun possession laws without even realizing it.
+This issue is not only limited to those who live in the state, as anyone who travels through Maryland with a weapon is subject to the same laws – even if they have a legal permit in their home state.
 Additionally, because the state makes it very difficult to legally obtain a firearm, it is often faster, cheaper, and easier to obtain one through illegal means.
 This is true even in cases of buyers without nefarious intent; and yet, these people are still subject to the same laws as other residents.

 Maryland is an example of a “may carry” state where gun laws are concerned.
 This means that the state police require applicants for gun carry permits to present sufficient reason to justify possession of the firearm.
 The reasons the state grants permits are fairly predictable: you may have a license to carry if your life is in danger, to protect your business or property, or to protect your home.